 Bar Council of India

 The Bar Council of India is to be understood as a statutory body that regulates and represents the Indian bar association.
 Bar Council of India is constituted by Parliament under the Advocates Act, 1961.
-Basically Bar Council of India is a governing body for all the legal practitioners in the country that is why it has a very vital role to play as it provides the standards of professional conduct, what kind of etiquette a legal practitioner may have and also exercises disciplinary jurisdiction over the bar.
-Along with that, the Bar Council of India also sets standards for legal education with the help of universities and colleges and grants recognition to Universities whose degree in law will serve as a qualification for candidates to enrol themselves as an advocate.
+Basically Bar Council of India is a governing body for all the legal practitioners in the country that is why it has a very vital role to play as it provides the standards of professional conduct, what kind of etiquette a legal practitioner may have, and also exercises disciplinary jurisdiction over the bar.
+Along with that, the Bar Council of India also sets standards for legal education with the help of universities and colleges and grants recognition to Universities whose degree in law will serve as a qualification for candidates to enroll themselves as an advocate.

 Read Also: Citizenship Act, 1955